MicrosoftDocs/customer-insights/ci-docs/audience-insights/segments.md

 1. Select **Manage exports** from the actions dropdown list.

 1. The page **Exports (preview) for segment** opens.
-You can see all configured exports grouped by by exports that contain the current segment or don't contain it.
+You can see all configured exports grouped by whether they contain the current segment or not.

-   1. To add the selected segment to an export, select the export in the list and select **Add segment**.
+   1. To add the selected segment to an export, **Edit** the respective export to select the corresponding segment, then save.
+In environments for individual customers you can instead select the export in the list and select **Add segment** to achieve the same outcome.

    1. To create a new export with the selected segment, select **Add export**.
 For more information about creating exports, see [Set up a new export](export-destinations.md#set-up-a-new-export).